Charles-Valentin Alkan: Influences

 Brigitte François-Sappey points out the frequency with which Alkan has been compared to Berlioz, both by his contemporaries and later.
 She mentions that Hans von Bülow called him "the Berlioz of the piano", while Schumann, in criticising the Op.
 15 Romances, claimed that Alkan merely "imitated Berlioz on the piano."
 She further notes that Ferruccio Busoni repeated the comparison with Berlioz in a draft (but unpublished) monograph, while Kaikhosru Sorabji commented that Alkan's Op.
 61 Sonatine was like "a Beethoven sonata written by Berlioz".
 Berlioz was ten years older than Alkan, but did not attend the Conservatoire until 1826.
 The two were acquainted, and were perhaps both influenced by the unusual ideas and style of Anton Reicha who taught at the Conservatoire from 1818 to 1836, and by the sonorities of the composers of the period of the French Revolution.
 They both created individual, indeed, idiosyncratic sound-worlds in their music; there are, however, major differences between them.
-Alkan, unlike Berlioz, remained closely dedicated to the German musical tradition; his style and composition were heavily determined by his pianism, whereas Berlioz could hardly play at the keyboard and wrote nothing for piano solo.
+Alkan, unlike Berlioz, remained closely dedicated to the German musical tradition; his style and composition were heavily determined by his pianism, whereas Berlioz could hardly play at the keyboard and wrote almost nothing for piano solo.
 Alkan's works therefore also include miniatures and (among his early works) salon music, genres which Berlioz avoided.

 Alkan's attachment to the music of his predecessors is demonstrated throughout his career, from his arrangements for keyboard of Beethoven's Seventh Symphony (1838), and of the minuet of Mozart's 40th Symphony (1844), through the sets Souvenirs des concerts du Conservatoire (1847 and 1861) and the set Souvenirs de musique de chambre (1862), which include transcriptions of music by Mozart, Beethoven, J. S. Bach, Haydn, Gluck, and others.
 In this context should be mentioned Alkan's extensive cadenza for Beethoven's 3rd Piano Concerto (1860), which includes quotes from the finale of Beethoven's 5th Symphony.
 Alkan's transcriptions, together with original music of Bach, Beethoven, Handel, Mendelssohn, Couperin and Rameau, were frequently played during the series of Petits Concerts given by Alkan at Erard.

 As regards the music of his own time, Alkan was unenthusiastic, or at any rate detached.
 He commented to Hiller that "Wagner is not a musician, he is a disease."
 While he admired Berlioz's talent, he did not enjoy his music.
 At the Petits Concerts, little more recent than Mendelssohn and Chopin (both of whom had died around 25 years before the series of concerts was initiated) was played, except for Alkan's own works and occasionally some by his favourites such as Saint-Saëns.